 Food Allergy

-Without doubt the most serious dietary restriction restaurants may cater to is food allergy.
-Please read to find our policy on serving diners with food allergies and information from Allergy NZ
+Without a doubt, the most serious dietary restriction restaurants may need to accommodate is food allergy.
+Please read to find our policy on serving diners with food allergies and information from Allergy NZ.

 EAT CHOICE FOOD ALLERGY POLICY